-- Calories (try to eat within your suggested calorie range)
+- calories (eat within your suggested calorie limit)

-Eat the remainder of your daily calories from fat and protein until satisfied.
+Eat the remainder of your daily calories from healthy fats and protein until satisfied.

 Listen to your body

-- Eat if you’re hungry and stop when full.
+- Eat if you’re hungry and stop when you’re full.
 If you’re not hungry, don’t eat.

 - Eat food you actually enjoy.
 Don’t force anything you don’t.

-- If a food makes you feel negatively (sluggish, increased cravings, tummy issues), consider removing from your plan.
+- If a food makes you feel negatively, consider removing from your plan.